luna/luna-book/introduction.md

 # What is Luna?

-Luna is an open source, [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data flow modeling language.
+Luna is an open source, [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data processing language.
 Its goal is to revolutionize the way people are able to gather, understand and manipulate data.

 Luna targets domains where data processing is the primary focus, including data science, machine learning, IOT, bioinformatics, computer graphics or architecture.
 Each domain requires a highly tailored data processing toolbox and Luna provides both a solid foundation for building such toolboxes as well as growing library of existing ones.
-At its core Luna delivers a powerful, visual data-flow editor and an extensive data visualization and manipulation framework.
+At its core Luna delivers a powerful, visual data flow modelling environment and an extensive data visualization and manipulation framework.

 ![](/assets/screen1.png)